-Note that this pattern can't be set via the Pattern menu, but only via action code or Info view.
-Rather it is set via manual editing of the $Pattern attribute or via actions, rules, etc., acting upon it.
+Note that this pattern cannot be set via the Interior Inspector, use the Plot Inspector.
+The pattern requires configuration via its parameters.
+This pattern can be used in shaped notes.
 This pattern is only available for use in container plots and has no visual effect if applied to other objects.

 The graph is drawn in the form of a bar graph plot across the viewport area of the container.
 The graph is drawn in colour $PlotColor.
-The container viewport is still accessible for drag/drop, etc. as if the plot weren't there - think of the plot as an overlay.
+The container viewport is still accessible for drag/drop, etc., as if the plot were not there.
+Think of the plot as an overlay.

 For example, to graph the word count of each child note in the container in bar graph form, set the container's map Pattern attribute to:

-The pattern accepts optional minimum & maximum values:
+The pattern accepts optional minimum and maximum values:

 graphs the word count of each note whilst ensuring the Y-axis is based at zero, with all attribute values including the maximum being plotted.
 Note that while zero is the default value of an 'blank' number type attribute, the type allows minus values.
 The above example would treat all of them as if their value were zero.
 If a negative min value is supplied, negative item values above that threshold are plotted.
 For: